 Legal Knowledge Base

-February 2026 International Guide
+Last Updated: February 2026 8 min read International Guide

 If you were born outside the UK or are a foreign national living in Britain, the process of changing your name is legally possible but involves additional considerations regarding your home country's laws and your primary identity documents.